magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-Once a new message is transmitted by the sensor, you should be able to see some messages into the debug window that comes from the "**debug thingsboard**" node, you can identify this messages by the **msg.topic** property:
+Once a new message is transmitted by the sensor, you should be able to see some messages into the debug window that comes from the "**debug iot hub**" node, you can identify this messages by the **msg.topic** property:

 - **v1/gateway/connect**
 - **v1/gateway/attributes**